VianaGerson/reusable-core/README.rst

         ...
     ]

-3. Run `python manage.py migrate` to create the django-kong-core models.
+3. Run `python manage.py migrate` to create the django-reusable-core models.

 4. enjoy it!